-1^{st} - 4^{th} grades Students will have one opportunity to recover a failed grade (summative assessment) to a maximum grade of 70.
-The due date is left up to teacher discretion.

-$5^{th} - 6^{th}$ grades Students will have one opportunity to recover a failed major grade (grades counting for 60%) to a maximum grade of 70 in a general education or Pre-AP course within one week of grade being entered into the grade book.

-$7^{th} - 8^{th}$ grades Students will have at least one opportunity to recover a failed major grade to a maximum grade of 70.
+- 1st- 4th grades Students will have one opportunity to recover a failed grade (summative assessment) to a maximum grade of 70.
+The due date is left up to teacher discretion. - 5th 6th grades Students will have one opportunity to recover a failed major grade (grades counting for 60%) to a maximum grade of 70 in a general education or Pre-AP course within one week of grade being entered into the grade book. - $7^{\text{th}} 8^{\text{th}}$ grades Students will have at least one opportunity to recover a failed major grade to a maximum grade of 70.
 Retesting/test corrections or resubmission must occur within 3 class periods once any summative assessment has been physically returned to the student.
-The teacher determines when the retesting and/or resubmission of test corrections will take place.

-$(9^{th} - 12^{th} \text{ grades})$ Retesting/test corrections or resubmission of a major grade must occur within 3 class periods once the graded assignment or assessment has been physically returned to the student.
-The teacher determines within the three class period timeline when the retesting and/or submission of test corrections will take place.
-Students will have one opportunity to recover a failed grade to a failed major grade to a maximum grade of 70 in a general education or Pre-AP or AP course.
+The teacher determines when the retesting and/or resubmission of test corrections will take place. - 9th 12th grades Retesting/test corrections or resubmission of a major grade should occur within 3 class periods once the graded assignment or assessment has been physically returned to the student.
+Due to students learning in both online and onsite environments, the teacher may ultimately determine the timeline when the retesting and/or submission of test corrections will take place.
+Students will have one opportunity to recover a failed grade to a failed major grade to a maximum grade of 70 in a general education, Pre-AP, or AP course.